Hahira, Georgia

 Hahira (/heɪˈhaɪrə/) is a city in northwest Lowndes County, Georgia, United States.
 The population was 3,384 at the 2020 census, up from 1,626 at the 2000 census.

 Hahira has a mayor-council form of elected government.
-As of 2023, the city is led by Mayor Bruce Cain and the four members of the City Council, who are elected from single-member districts.
+As of 2026, the city is led by Mayor Terry Davis and the four members of the City Council, who are elected from single-member districts.

 The city is mentioned in several songs by the American singer and comedian Ray Stevens, most notably in the song "Shriner's Convention."

 History

 According to legend, the town of Hahira was named after a local cotton plantation.
 The planter was said to have named his estate after a West African village, Hairaairee, which was described to him by an English traveler.
 The name may be derived from Pi-HaHiroth, a place mentioned in the Hebrew Bible.
 According to a local legend, the name originated with a locomotive engineer called Hira, who was hailed by friends with, "Hey, Hira."

 The Georgia General Assembly incorporated Hahira in 1891, with Henry Briggs Lawson serving as the first mayor until 1907.
 By the time of its incorporation, several stores had already been established due to an influx of residents in the mid-1880s.
 In 1904, a bank was opened, followed by a newspaper in 1906.
 Prior to 1904, there was one practicing doctor in the town during the 1890s.

 As a predominantly agricultural area, Hahira residents largely relied on their own vegetable gardens, raised hogs for meat, and owned milk cows.
 The primary cash crop was cotton, which remained so until the early 1920s when a Boll weevil infestation devastated the crop.
 Subsequently, tobacco became the main source of income for farmers despite traditionally only been grown in Virginia and North Carolina.

 In the late 1920s, a group of tobacco businessmen in Hahira established a cigarette manufacturing facility instead of shipping their products to the northern U.S. Their cigarette packs featured a Native American man on the front and a wigwam on the back.
 However, during the Great Depression, the cigarette manufacturers sold their shares in the company to the Julep Cigarette Company.
 Hahira then became the manufacturing site for nationally distributed "Happy Days" cigarettes for several years.
 The cigarette factory was situated alongside the Norfolk Southern Railroad on Coleman Road and remained in operation until 1998.
 In 2002, the building was demolished, and many of its old bricks, as well as heart pine lumber from its foundation beams and flooring, were salvaged for reuse.

 Additionally, timber and its by-products played a significant role in the local economy, with woodlands abundant in large yellow pine or heart pine trees.
 In the late 1920s and early 1930s, Hahira also gained prominence in the boxing scene through local fight promotions.